-The tax audits by the ITO for fiscal years up to 2007 have been closed.
+The tax audits by the ITO for fiscal years up to 2007, 2008 and 2009 have been closed.

-The tax audit by the ITO for fiscal year 2008 has been completed.
-EPI is in the appeal process to the Tax Court for its objection to the tax assessments which were rejected by the ITO amounting to Rp5.9 billion for corporate income tax.
+For the fiscal year 2008, EPI is in the appeal process to the Tax Court for its objection on the tax assessment which was rejected by the ITO amounting to Rp5.9 billion for corporate income tax.
 No decision letter from the Tax Court has yet been received as of the completion date of the consolidated financial statements.